Jæren Line: Construction

 During the 19th century, transport along the Jæren coast was dominated by ship.
 Some simple roads had been built, but these were insufficient for quick and efficient transport.
 In the mid-19th century, the roads were improved, and ideas were launched to start a traction engine service along the coast.
 At an 1866 meeting at the sheriff's office in, Forest Manager Andreas Tanberg Gløersen launched the first idea of building a railway to connect Stavanger and Egersund.
 Gløersen had been to the Netherlands where he had taken and observed train operations.
-Later the same year, a meeting was held with representatives from the municipalities of Hå, Klepp and Time.
+Later the same year, a meeting was held with representatives from Hå Municipality, Klepp Municipality, and Time Municipality.

 The meeting concluded that a railway should be built, and the responsibility for the preparatory work was given to County Governor Vilhelm Ludvig Herman von Munthe af Morgenstierne.
 He started by conducting traffic counting throughout the district.
 This resulted in an estimate for a revenue of NOK 215,000 and a cost of NOK 153,000 per year.
 Originally the proposal was to connect the various villages in Jæren together.
 But during planning, national authorities stated that the line would be part of a trans-national railway that would connect Rogaland to Eastern Norway.
 This resulted in the railway being planned with a straighter profile and running via fewer communities.